List of Danzan-ryū techniques: Curriculum Order

 The Yawara list is almost always taught as the first list in a curriculum, given its overall usefulness.

 The first seven techniques, consisting of escapes from simple grips, were once referred to as Te Hodoki (untying of hands), and were the first things taught to a prospective student.
 While learning the Te Hodoki, the individual's character was observed and assessed, and the teacher would decide whether or not to accept him as a student.

 Yawara instruction is usually integrated with instruction in breakfalls (sutemi/ukemi), and (once the student can fall safely) with the first techniques of the Nage Te list.

 Following this comes the rest of Nage Te, Shime Te, Goshinjutsu (Jokyu Yawara) and Oku-no-Te, by the time a student is roughly brown belt.

 The Kiai no Maki Techniques are generally taught as the student approaches the black belt level, in addition to some or all of Shinin-no-Maki.

-Shin'yō-no-Maki and Shinjin-no-Maki are not introduced until after the black belt has been attained, in most schools.
+Shin'yō-no-Maki and Shingen-no-Maki are not introduced until after the black belt has been attained, in most schools.

 Seifukujutsu, Kappo, meditation techniques, Randori, massage, first aid, and nerve strikes may also be integrated into the curriculum at varying levels, depending on the instructor.